Communication Simplified

 Nov 8, 2023

-Let’s cut out some of the noise on relationship advice.
-Love and connection is not about hard work.
-It is about communication, affection, kindfulness (yes, kindfulness- it’s not a typo), and energy.
-All those lifehacks, lists and advice from friends can be simplified into one of these 4 ideas.
+Communication Simplified: Cutting Out the Noise on Relationship Advice.
+Love and connection are not about hard work.
+They’re about communication, affection, kindfulness (yes, kindfulness- it’s not a typo), and energy.
+All those lifehacks, lists, and advice from friends can be simplified into one of these four ideas.
 When we understand and navigate relationships with these big picture ideas, we can avoid getting bogged down in too many details and getting stuck on where to start.
 This helps us be ourselves in our relationship growth, which helps us to be connected.

 To keep things simple, we will start by tackling the idea of communication.
 Here’s our big ideas on communication: